AlisonMessaoudi/poupees_anatole/wp-content/plugins/cookie-law-info/readme.txt

 - The plugin will enable a WordPress cookie notice with Accept and Reject options.
 The cookies are not rendered by default and only upon user consent.
 (The cookie value will be set to ‘null’ by default; it takes a value 'yes' when the user clicks ‘Accept’ and ‘no’ upon 'Reject'.
 Your developer can check this value to set a cookie accordingly.)

+- The plugin allows single click automatic scanning and categorization of cookies.

-- Admin can configure cookie details and their description from the backend.
-The list of cookies can be displayed in your cookie policy page by using a shortcode.
+- Lets you display the list of cookies on your cookie policy page by using a shortcode.

 - This GDPR plugin adds a subtle cookie banner to your WordPress website either in the header or footer so you can show your compliance status regarding the new GDPR law.